Periodic Euclidean Graphs on Integer Points: Net Generation

-From this quotient graph, we will generate a system of simultaneous linear equations whose solutions will represent nets isomorphic to $\cN$ (and degenerate nets that we will delete in the next subsection).
+From this unit diagram, we will generate a system of simultaneous linear equations whose solutions will represent nets isomorphic to $\cN$ (and degenerate nets that we will delete in the next subsection).
 Let's construct these linear equations.
-First, we need to construct linear forms from itineraries.